clairefro/hermes-local-setup/README.md

 - `/app/data/` — your working directory for all artifacts.
 Read and write files here.
 This is mounted to the user's host machine and persisted across sessions.
 - `/opt/data/` — Hermes configuration and state (config, memories, skills).
 Managed by Hermes internally — do not write arbitrary files here.

+**Tool access:** You have `read_file` and `write_file` tools and can freely read and write any file under `/app/data/`.
+Never refuse a file operation by claiming you lack access — you have full access to this directory.
+If a user asks you to read or work with a file, use `read_file` on the appropriate `/app/data/` path immediately.

 **Default rule:** When producing any user-facing artifact (documents, code, data files, reports, etc.), always write to `/app/data/` unless the user explicitly specifies otherwise.
 To create a directory structure, write files to their full nested paths (e.g. `/app/data/project/subdir/file.md`) — directories are created automatically.

 **Transparency rule:** Every time you write or read a file, explicitly state the full path in your response (e.g. "Writing to `/app/data/report.md`…").
 This allows the user to catch and correct wrong paths immediately.